cap-js-community/sap-afc-sdk/README.md

 module.exports = CustomSchedulingProviderService;
 ```

-A stub implementation for the custom scheduling provider service can be generated via command:
+A stub implementation for custom scheduling provider service can be generated via command:

 - Terminal: `afc add stub`